-To receive the A.S. or B.S. degree in Legal Studies, a student must demonstrate competency by successfully completing a comprehensive final exam and the Paralegal Portfolio (LS 2190/LS 4190) with a grade of C or better during his or her senior year.
+To receive the A.S. or B.S. degree in Legal Studies, a student must demonstrate competency by successfully completing the Paralegal Portfolio (LS 2190/LS 4190) with a grade of C or better during his or her senior year.